colin-gourlay/sundown-sessions/src/content/releases/l/led-zeppelin/led-zeppelin-iii-remaster/index.md

 ---
 ## About

-Led Zeppelin III (Remaster) is a release by Led Zeppelin released in 1970.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Since I've Been Loving You - Remaster.
+*Led Zeppelin III (Remaster)* earns its place in the Sundown Sessions catalogue through “Since I've Been Loving You - Remaster”, a selection that offers a direct route into Led Zeppelin's work.

+Heard in the context of the full release, “Since I've Been Loving You - Remaster” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Since I've Been Loving You - Remaster